Design of magnonic waveguides using surface anisotropy-induced Bragg mirrors

+An external field ($\mu_0H_0$ = 500~mT) was applied in the $x$-direction, perpendicular to the stripes and tangential to the film.
+In this Damon-Eshbach geometry, spin waves propagate perpendicular to the field, resulting in high group velocity.
+Unlike the ferromagnetic strip [Fig.~\ref{fgr:BM_intro}(a)], this structure avoids edge modes due to the absence of static demagnetization.

+The choice of a 6 nm thickness represents a balance between high group velocity, which increases with $t$, and strong effective anisotropy, which decreases with $t$ (see Supplementary~Material~2).
+A large anisotropy contrast allows for wide frequency gaps and strong confinement, while a 50\% filling fraction further enhances the gap width.
+The 100 nm lattice constant provides a broad first Brillouin zone, giving access to multiple low-frequency bands at comparatively high frequencies.

-Due to shape anisotropy, the ferromagnetic resonance (FMR) frequency in a ferromagnetic layer is non-zero.
-Above the FMR frequency, the wave vector takes on real values, allowing spin waves to propagate through the layer.
-Conversely, below the FMR frequency, the wave vector becomes complex, leading to an unphysical exponential variation of the spin wave amplitude in an unconstrained layer.
-This property can be exploited to construct a waveguide (see Fig.~\ref{fgr:BM_intro}(b,c)).
-By tuning the material parameters in the waveguide region, spin-wave modes can be quantized inside the waveguide, exhibiting exponential decay in the surrounding layer for frequencies only up to the FMR frequency of the layer.
-This limitation is removed if we use the pair of magnonic crystals to confine the spin waves in the waveguides, playing the role of the Bragg mirrors.
+Due to magnetic anisotropy, the ferromagnetic resonance (FMR) frequency in a ferromagnetic layer is non-zero for non-zero applied field.
+Above the FMR frequency, the wave vector becomes real, enabling spin waves to propagate.
+Below the FMR frequency, it becomes complex, resulting in unphysical exponential changes in spin-wave amplitude.
+This can be exploited to build a waveguide (see Fig.~\ref{fgr:BM_intro}(c)).
+By tuning material parameters in the waveguide region, spin-wave profiles become oscillatory inside and decay exponentially in the surrounding layer, but only for frequencies up to the FMR.
+This limit is lifted using a pair of magnonic crystals as Bragg mirrors.